 As a handmade seller, you may find that your cost for materials is cutting into your profit margin.
 When we first start a craft business, we are usually making just a few items.
 But as your business grows, you may find the need to purchase your supplies and materials at higher quantities.
-This is when you’ll need to look into purchasing wholesale.
+This is when you’ll need to look into sourcing materials to purchase wholesale.

 But buying wholesale takes some research.
 There are a lot of scams and low quality sellers out there.
 Knowing where to look and what to look out for will help you navigate this world.